shadowmage45/AncientWarfare/README.md

 AncientWarfare
 ==============

-Updated Ancient Warfare mod for Minecraft 1.4.7+ (rewrite) Complete rewrite of structures module.
+Updated Ancient Warfare mod for Minecraft 1.5.2+ (complete rewrite)

+Complete rewrite of structures module.

-Complete rewrite of vehicles module (client/server coms, interaction, crafting) Complete rewrite of soldiers module (more npc types, interaction, ai simplification) Improvements to Gates (Portcullis'), also, adding drawbridges, larger swing-style doors, and mid-open doors(star-trek style) Integration of teams into everything, from the ground up.
+Complete rewrite of vehicles module (client/server coms, interaction, crafting).

+Complete rewrite of soldiers module (more npc types, interaction, ai simplification).

+Improved Gates -- more styles, and better handling of interaction and synching).

+Integration of teams into everything, from the ground up.

 Overall reduced network use, only relaying necessary information.

-Greatly enhanced crafting mechanisms
-Introduction of research system
-Introduction of Civics Building system
+New Crafting system.

+New Research Mechanics.

+New civics system for the automation of mining, farming, tree chopping, others.

+Fully supports sided inventories.

+Auto-crafting support with the use of NPC.s